daneroo/jmvc/README.md

           git submodule init
           git submodule update

-  5. Make changes in steal or jmvc, and push them back to your fork.
+  6. Make changes in steal or jmvc, and push them back to your fork.

-  6. Make a pull request to your fork.
+  7. updating all submodules:
+          ./js scripts/pull_all.js

 B. Getting Started with JMVC